Ayurveda the

 yurvedic perspective.
 Beyond any regimen, all

-diets for all people should be healthy, diverse and wholesome,
+diets for all people should be healthy,

-and attempt to reflect the season and the local
+and attempt to reflect the season and the

 ecology.